solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 }
 ```

-#### Update hashes
+#### Updating Hashes

-To update data, you need to create a new hash to replace the hash at the
+To update a leaf in a Merkle tree, you'll need to generate a new hash to replace the existing one.
+This process requires four key inputs:
-relevant leaf on the Merkle tree.
-To do this, your program needs access to four
-things:

-1. The index of the leaf to update
+1. The index of the leaf you wish to update
 2. The root hash of the Merkle tree
-3. The original data you wish to modify
+3. The original data you want to modify
 4. The updated data

-Given access to this data, a program instruction can follow very similar steps
-as those used to append the initial data to the tree:
+Using these inputs, you can follow a series of steps similar to those used when initially appending data to the tree:

-1. **Verify update authority** - The first step is new.
-In most cases, you want
-   to verify update authority.
-This typically involves proving that the signer
-   of the `update` transaction is the true owner or authority of the leaf at the
-   given index.
-Since the data is compressed as a hash on the leaf, we can’t
-   simply compare the `authority` public key to a stored value.
-Instead, we need
-   to compute the previous hash using the old data and the `authority` listed in
-   the account validation struct.
-We then build and issue a CPI to the State
-   Compression Program’s `verify_leaf` instruction using our computed hash.
+1. **Verify Update Authority**: The first step, unique to updates, is to verify the authority of the entity making the update.
+This generally involves checking that the signer of the `update` transaction is indeed the owner or authority of the leaf at the specified index.
+Since the data in the leaf is hashed, you can’t directly compare the authority’s public key to a stored value.
+Instead, compute the previous hash using the old data and the `authority` listed in the account validation struct.
+Then, invoke a CPI to the State Compression Program’s `verify_leaf` instruction to confirm the hash matches.

-2. **Hash the new data** - This step is the same as the first step from
-   appending initial data.
-Use the `hashv` function from the `keccak` crate to
-   hash the new data and the update authority, each as their corresponding byte
+2. **Hash the New Data**: This step mirrors the hashing process for appending data.
+Use the `hashv` function from the `keccak` crate to hash the new data and the update authority, converting each to its corresponding byte representation.
-   representation.
-3. **Log the new data** - This step is the same as the second step from
-   appending initial data.
-Create an instance of the log struct and call
-   `wrap_application_data_v1` to issue a CPI to the Noop program.
-4. **Replace the existing leaf hash** - This step is slightly different than the
-   last step of appending initial data.
-Build and issue a CPI to the State
-   Compression Program’s `replace_leaf` instruction.
-This uses the old hash, the
-   new hash, and the leaf index to replace the data of the leaf at the given
-   index with the new hash.
-Just as before, this requires the Merkle tree
-   address and the tree authority bump as signature seeds.

-Combined into a single instruction, this process looks as follows:
+3. **Log the New Data**: As with the initial append operation, create a log object to represent the new data, and use `wrap_application_data_v1` to invoke the Noop Program via CPI.
+This ensures that the new uncompressed data is logged and accessible offchain.

+4. **Replace the Existing Leaf Hash**: This step is slightly different from appending new data.
+Here, you'll need to invoke a CPI to the State Compression Program’s `replace_leaf` instruction.
+This operation will replace the existing hash at the specified leaf index with the new hash.
+You'll need to provide the old hash, the new hash, and the leaf index.
+As usual, the Merkle tree address and tree authority bump are required as signature seeds.

+When combined, the instruction for updating a hash might look like this:

 ```rust
 pub fn update_message(